Bluto: Bluto vs. Brutus

-After the theatrical Popeye cartoon series ceased production in 1957, Bluto's name was changed to Brutus because it was incorrectly believed by King Features that Paramount Pictures, distributors of the Fleischer Studios (later Famous Studios) cartoons, owned the rights to the name "Bluto".
+After the theatrical Popeye cartoon series ceased production in 1957, Bluto's name was changed to Brutus because at the time it was believed by King Features that Paramount Pictures, distributors of the Fleischer Studios (later Famous Studios) cartoons, owned the rights to the name "Bluto".
 King Features actually owned the name, as Bluto had been originally created for the comic strip.
-Due to a lack of thorough research, King Features failed to realize this and reinvented him as Brutus to avoid supposed copyright problems.
+Due to a lack of thorough research, King Features failed to realize this and reinvented him as Brutus to avoid potential copyright problems.
 "Brutus" (often pronounced "Brutusk" by Popeye) appears in the 1960–62 Popeye the Sailor television cartoons with his physical appearance changed, making him obese rather than muscular.
 He normally sported a blue shirt and brown pants.
-Brutus later appeared in the Popeye arcade game released by Nintendo.

 The character reverted to Bluto for Hanna-Barbera's The All-New Popeye Hour (1978–83) and the 1980 live-action Popeye movie, as well as the 1987 Popeye and Son series also by Hanna-Barbera.
 The character was also named Bluto in the 2004 movie Popeye's Voyage: The Quest for Pappy.

 It was long accepted that Bluto and Brutus were one and the same.
 However, a 1988 Popeye comic book, published by Ocean Comics, presented the two characters as twin brothers.
 The Popeye comic strip, at the time written and drawn by Hy Eisman, generally featured only Brutus, but added Bluto as Brutus' twin brother in several 2008 and 2009 strips.
 The two continue to appear as brothers in the more recent strips by Randy Milholland.

 Voice

-In the Paramount theatrical cartoons, Bluto was voiced by a number of actors, including William Pennell, Gus Wickie, Jack Mercer, Pinto Colvig, Dave Barry, Tedd Pierce, and Jackson Beck, who took over the role in 1944.
+In the Paramount theatrical cartoons, Bluto was voiced by a number of actors, including William Pennell, Gus Wickie, Jackson Beck (who took over the role in 1944), Hamp Howard, Pinto Colvig, Tedd Pierce, Lee Royce, Dave Barry, and Jack Mercer.
 Beck also supplied the voice for Brutus in the early 1960s.
 In the 1980 live-action movie, he was portrayed by Paul L. Smith.
 In The All-New Popeye Hour and Popeye and Son, he was voiced by Allan Melvin.
 In Popeye's Voyage: The Quest for Pappy, he was voiced by Garry Chalk.

 Other characters

 In the animated cartoons Popeye's foe is almost always Bluto functioning in some capacity (fellow sailor, generic thug, carnival hypnotist, sheik, lecherous instructor, etc.).
 However, in the Famous-era shorts there have also been "original" one-time characters with Bluto-like personalities and mannerisms such as the blond, beardless lifeguard in "Beach Peach".
 Jackson Beck voiced these characters using the same voice.

+In the comics, Bluto and Brutus have a brother Bruto who is older than Brutus.
+Brutus is the youngest of four brothers.
+Burlo is Bluto's twin.